avelino/awesome-go/README.md

 * [Rodent](https://github.com/alouche/rodent) - Rodent helps you manage Go versions, projects and track dependencies.
 * [s3gof3r](https://github.com/rlmcpherson/s3gof3r) - Small utility/library optimized for high speed transfer of large objects into and out of Amazon S3.
 * [Scaleway-cli](https://github.com/scaleway/scaleway-cli) - Manage BareMetal Servers from Command Line (as easily as with Docker).
-* [sg](https://github.com/ChristopherRabotin/sg) - Benchmarks a set of HTTP endpoints (like ab), with possibility to use the reponse code and data between each call for specific server stress based on its previous response.
+* [sg](https://github.com/ChristopherRabotin/sg) - Benchmarks a set of HTTP endpoints (like ab), with possibility to use the response code and data between each call for specific server stress based on its previous response.
 * [skm](https://github.com/TimothyYe/skm) - SKM is a simple and powerful SSH Keys Manager, it helps you to manage your multiple SSH keys easily!
 * [StatusOK](https://github.com/sanathp/statusok) - Monitor your Website and REST APIs.Get Notified through Slack, E-mail when your server is down or response time is more than expected.
 * [traefik](https://github.com/containous/traefik) - Reverse proxy and load balancer with support for multiple backends.